- GO TO CONSUMER SITE

 Value.
 How to we create value to a men’s service?
 Simple, apply an eyebrow trim at the end of the service!
 Just be sure to ask them first, as some men prefer to leave their brows au naturel!

 The Sam Villa Artist Series Detail Comb is best for this technique in a contrasting color to clearly see the fine hair that needs to be cut.
-David uses a Sam Villa Signature Series 5.5" Swivel Shear to enable more freedom with hand position.
+David uses a Professional 5.5" Swivel Shear to enable more freedom with hand position.

 We want to introduce a very helpful tool to apply to your scissor over comb or clipper over comb haircuts that we think will change things up for you!